(Photo by Courtesy of Netflix)

 Critics Consensus: Absurdly funny and fearless, South Side successfully captures the spirit of a community and confronts tough social constructs with smart writing, a spectacular cast, and just the right amount of silliness.

-Two friends just graduated community college and are now ready to take over the world!
-But until they do they're...
+Two friends are followed who are ready to take over the world, but until they do, they are stuck working...
 [More]

 Critics Consensus: Igualmente hilarante y horripilante, Los Espookys is an espooky good time.

 From Julio Torres and Ana Fabrega, alongside Fred Armisen and Lorne Michaels of "Saturday Night Live," the primarily Spanish-language show...
 [More]

 Critics Consensus: Dark's sumptuous second season descends deeper into the show's meticulously-crafted mythos and cements the series as one of streaming's strongest and strangest science fiction stories.